 High school unit credit will be given for college hours earned at the following rates per semester.
-Dual/concurrent classes will count toward the student's high school graduation requirements as
+Dual/concurrent classes will count toward the student's high school graduation requirements as an elective unless otherwise noted.
+Grades earned in dual/concurrent classes will count in the student's high school grade point average.
+Classes dropped after two weeks will result in an F being reported on the student's transcript.

 College Credit Hours to High School Credits

 College Credit Hours High School Credits

 1 0.17

 2 0.34

 3 0.50

 4 0.67

-5 0.84

-6 1.00
+5 or 6 1.00